ybson-git/CS231aProject/README.md

-# Code Repo: Detection of Mirrors in 3D Scene from 2D Images
+# Code Repo: Detection of Mirrors in 3D Scenes from 2D Images
 _AJ Arnolie, Chunwei Chen, and Youngbae Son_

 March 2022